blockfrost/blockfrost.dev/docs/start-building.md

 ### Limits

-There are two types of limits we are enforcing:
+There are three types of limits we are enforcing:

 The first depends on your plan and is the number of request we allow per day.
 We defined the day from midnight to midnight of UTC time.

 The second is rate limiting.
 We limit an end user, distinguished by IP address, to 10 requests per second.
 On top of that, we allow each user to send burst of 500 requests, which cools off at rate of 10 requests per second.
 In essence, a user is allowed to make another whole burst after (currently) 500/10 = 50 seconds.
 E.g. if a user attempts to make a call 3 seconds after whole burst, 30 requests will be processed.
 We believe this should be sufficient for most of the use cases.
 If it is not and you have a specific use case, please get in touch with us, and we will make sure to take it into account as much as we can.

+The third is applicable to IPFS only.
+There is a maximum of allowed queued items scheduled to be pinned.
+Once an item becomes pinned (changes state from `queued` to `pinned`), you can call the pin operation again, adding additional item(s) to the queue.

 :::tip
 If you'd like to use higher limits or whitelist IPs, please upgrade to Enterprise plan by [contacting our support](/docs/support#contacting-support).